earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 Terraform is declarative.
 You describe the end result of the state of the infrastructure you would like to see and Terraform makes it happen.
 But to get from your declarative specification to list of changes to 'terraform apply` the current state of the world must be captured.

 Terraform stores this state in `terraform.tfstate`.
-At this point I have no resources being mangaged by Terraform so my `.tfstate` is pretty small.
+At this point I have no resources being managed by Terraform so my `.tfstate` is pretty small.

 ~~~{.yaml caption=".tfstate"}
 {